solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 console.log("Loaded user:", user.publicKey.toBase58());
 ```

-Create a new UMI instance, assign it the loaded keypair, load the
+Create a new Umi instance, assign it the loaded keypair, load the
 `mplTokenMetadata` to interact with the metadata program and `irysUploader` to
 upload our files.